10 pro tips to raise your gameplay in EA FC 26

 02

 Although a lot is new in FC 26, many basics remain the same and you don't have to relearn everything.
-This also applies to the defense.
-The old adage holds true: attack wins games, defense wins championships.
-A solid defense is the basis for your long-term success in FC 26, which is why we have six tips for you to help you concede fewer goals.
+This also applies to the defence.
+The old adage holds true: attack wins games, defence wins championships.
+A solid defence is the basis for your long-term success in FC 26, which is why we have six tips for you to help you concede fewer goals.

 FC 26 defence: Six basics